W. D. Boyce Council: Cache Lake Scout Camp

 Cache Lake Scout Camp is located at Sand Point Lake Ontario.
 The original high adventure camp that would evolve into Cache Lake Scout Camp was located approximately 70 miles north of International Falls, Minnesota in an abandoned logging camp on Lake of the Woods at Nestor Falls in 1957.
 The camp was moved to Browns Bay in Crane Lake in northern Minnesota approximately 3 years later and named Cache Lake Scout Camp.
 The camp was moved one other time to the north of the Canadian / U.S. border to what is now known as Bach's Bay.

 Wenasa Quenhotan Lodge

 The council is served by the Wenasa Quenhotan Lodge of the Order of the Arrow, the honor society of Scouting America.

+Membership Controversy & Lawsuits 2024-Present

+In April 2024, a dispute during a meeting of Clinton Troop 142 occurred which lead to the expulsion of a long tenured Crew Advisor and the Troop Scoutmaster.
+The situation has lead to multiple lawsuits in which the Crew Advisor charged the Council, Council Executive Ben Blumenberg, as well as other members of the Local Troop with slander and defamation of character.
+All the lawsuits are still pending but further antagonistic actions from the Council towards the Advisor & his family continue.